-Roots shall be removed in the designated sections where root intrusion is a problem.
+Contractor shall remove roots in designated sections where root intrusion is a problem.
 Special attention shall be used during the cleaning operations to assure almost complete removal of roots from the joints prior to joint sealing.
 Roots which could prevent the seating of the packer or could prevent the proper application of chemical sealants must be removed.
 Procedures may include the use of mechanical equipment such as rodding machines, bucket machines and winches using root cutters, root saws, porcupines, and jet machines equipped with hydraulically driven cutters.